 Norwegian Cruise Line

-Where You Can Smoke: Smoking is permitted in designated ares on open decks, in casinos and in cigar bars.
+Where You Can Smoke: Smoking is permitted in designated areas on open decks, in casinos and in cigar bars.
 Norwegian Epic, Norwegian Gem, Norwegian Pearl, Norwegian Dawn and Norwegian Spirit have cigar bars.
+Update: Norwegian Cruise Line will institute changes to its smoking policy for all sailings on or after November 14 2014.
+The specific changes prohibit smoking on stateroom balconies and limit smoking in the casino to players.
+On Norwegian Getaway and Norwegian Breakaway, smoking on The Waterfront will be permitted on the starboard side, except by the outdoor dining areas.

 Where You Can’t: All indoor public areas except casinos and cigar bars are non-smoking.
 Smoking is also prohibited in cabins.
-Cigarette smoking is still allowed on balconies; however, cigar and pipe smoking on balconies is prohibited.
+Cigarette smoking is still allowed on balconies until November 14 2014

 Where You Can Smoke: Smoking is permitted only in the aft port side of Horizons, and the starboard forward section of the outdoor Pool Deck.